Rafif-A-Zayed/Drone-management/README.md

 # Musala - Drone

  is a Java project to manage drones for as medication transportation.

+- All APIs are "self-documented" by Swagger2 using annotations
+- a RESTful service using annotation: supports JSON request / response

+# Assumptions
+- Support fleet of 10 drone
+- For daily job
+  - battery threshold to consider it has problem is 30%
+  - run daily at 12:00 AM
+  - publish event with drones data, and it should be handled by another service (Ex. notification service) to send alert via (Ex. email)
+- Audit table added for Drone ( capacity , state ) changes c, it can be used for history changes and reports
+# Requirement
+- Gradle
+- Java
 # Usage
 ## REST API